 “Civil conspiracy occurs when two or more persons combine or agree intending to commit an unlawful act or do an otherwise lawful act by unlawful means.”
 Weaver v.
 Franklin County, 918 A.2d 194, 202 (Pa.Cmwlth.
 2007). (citing Grose v.
 P&G Paper Prods., 866 A.2d 437 (Pa.
 Super.
 2005); see also “… an overt act done in pursuance of the common purpose…” Phillips v.
 Selig, 959 A.2d 420, 437 (Pa.
 Super.
 Ct.
 2008).

 According to the complaint the dissemination of “these outrageously defamatory claims and/or insinuations against [redacted],” subjected “[Plaintiff] to threats of physical violence … causing Plaintiff to suffer inter alia two (2) heart attacks.”

 Two heart attacks.

-Words can lift people up and words can harm and kill …
+Words can lift people, educate, expose injustices, and words can harm and lead to murder …

-The Declaration of Independence was intended to guarantee the right to “life, liberty and the pursuit of happiness.”
-The problem is there is no life, liberty or happiness when you are being defamed, harassed, stalked, intimidated, bullied, subjected to abusive gaslighting, and/or threatened, and having to litigate for years in the justice system trying to obtain some relief and redress.
-See below.
+The Declaration of Independence was intended to guarantee the right to “life, liberty, and the pursuit of happiness.”
+The problem is there is no life, liberty, or happiness when you are being defamed, harassed, stalked, intimidated, bullied, gaslighted, and/or threatened.
+Add to that the stress of being stuck in litigation for years while trying to obtain relief and redress.